ChandlerSystems/Signature-API-Guide/api-status-packets.md

 ## Writing Status Packets

 Status packets do not contain JSON data or CRC bytes, only the header byte.
-The firmware expects the singular byte.
+The Bluetooth device expects a singular byte.

 ## ACK/NAK Status Packet

 The ACK/NAK status packet tells the Bluetooth device if it successfully transmitted the packet or not.
-This should be send whenever a data packet is received from the Bluetooth device.
+This should be sent whenever a data packet is received from the Bluetooth device.
 A NAK should be sent if the packet is malformed; otherwise, the ACK should be sent.

 ```dart
 enum CsBleProcessorAckNakType {